 You're criticizing Trump for enforcing federal immigration law, which the executive branch of government is responsible for according to the U.S. Constitution?
 Besides, this was one of his biggest campaign issues.
 I know some Reagan Republicans don't agree with the way he is going about enforcement.
 But how else would you do it, under cover of darkness?

 I agree.
-The reaction has to match the original action.
+The intensity of the reaction has to match the original action.
 If hundreds of thousands of migrants were streaming across the border every month during Biden (we all saw the videos from the Texas border towns), the Trump reaction can’t be deporting people 1 or 2 at a time.
 When migrants were streaming in, it was an industrial scale operation involving numerous nonprofits, NGOs, cartels, US Government aircraft and foreign governments.
 Deportations will need to match that scale.

 Hold on a dang minute!
 If I'm criticizing Trump on immigration, it's for getting weak-kneed about his promised "mass deportations."
 Curious why you beat me up over that.
 I guess because the news has been so much about ICE in MN.